-Public domains literally means: owned by the public.
+Public domain literally means: owned by the public.
 No one owns the copyright to a public domain work.
 As a member of the public, you are free to use it.

-In the Untied States, there are three main ways a work can become public domain:
+In the United States, there are three main ways a work can become public domain:

 1) Facts and events are in the public domain.

 2) Really old works for which their copyright has expired.

 3) Publications created by federal government employees and agencies.

 Let’s go through each of these: